TigerVPN Review 2021

 Lastly, I also ran TigerVPN through a series of WebRTC leak tests.
 Surprisingly enough, even after multiple tests, TigerVPN showed no sign of WebRTC leaks.

 Now I’m a bit paranoid when it comes to VPNs.
-So, I ran it Windows file through VirusTotal just to be extra sure of what I was downloading on my computer.
+So, I ran the Windows file through VirusTotal to be extra sure of what I was downloading on my computer.
 Luckily, the test result showed no hidden malware.

 Servers – Is TigerVPN P2P compatible?

 As for torrenting, TigerVPN is P2P compatible.
 I’m sure any frequent torrenter would appreciate this feature.
 However, TigerVPN strongly recommends downloading torrents for legal purposes.
-So, I guess in a subliminal way, they don’t want you to download torrents.
+So, I guess subliminally.
+They don’t want you to download torrents.
 Me personally, I didn’t encounter any real issues downloading torrents.
-However, do keep in mind that only offer 300 servers in 42 countries, so your performance might vary from mine.
+However, do keep in mind that we only offer 300 servers in 42 countries, so your performance might vary from mine.

 Does TigerVPN work in China?